stueken/FSND-P2_Swiss-System-Tournament/README.md

 ## Running Instructions
 1. Change either to the `/` or the `/extra_credit` directory
 2. In the command prompt start the PostgreSQL database by typing `psql`
-3. From there create a new database, e.g. by typing `CREATE DATABASE tournament;`
+3. From there create a new database, e.g. by typing `$ CREATE DATABASE tournament;`
-4. Connect to the new database by typing `\c tournament`
+4. Connect to the new database by typing `$ \c tournament`
-5. Import the database model and its views by typing `\i tournament.sql`
+5. Import the database model and its views by typing `$ \i tournament.sql`
 6. Exit from the database with the keyboard shortcut *ctrl+d*
-7. Finally, start the test file with `python tournament_test.py`
+7. Finally, start the test file with `$ python tournament_test.py`

 [1]: https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004 "Udacity Nanodegree: Full Stack Web Developer"
 [2]: https://www.udacity.com/course/intro-to-relational-databases--ud197-nd "Udacity Course: Intro to Relational Databases"